Sectors & IndustriesUtilities

 1. Suburban Propane Partners (NYSE:SPH)

-Aes (NYSE:AES) has an annual dividend yield of 4.86%, which is 2 percentage points higher than the utility sector average of 2.75%.
-Aes's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
-Aes's dividend has shown consistent growth over the last 10 years.
+Kenon Holdings (NYSE:KEN) has an annual dividend yield of 5.78%, which is 3 percentage points higher than the utility sector average of 2.95%.
+Kenon Holdings's dividend payout is not stable, having dropped more than 10% two times in the last 10 years.
+Kenon Holdings's dividend has shown consistent growth over the last 10 years.

-Aes's dividend payout ratio of 55.9% indicates that its high dividend yield is sustainable for the long-term.
+Kenon Holdings's dividend payout ratio of 250% indicates that its high dividend yield might not be sustainable for the long-term.

-Avista (NYSE:AVA) has an annual dividend yield of 4.76%, which is 2 percentage points higher than the utility sector average of 2.75%.
-Avista's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
-Avista's dividend has shown consistent growth over the last 10 years.
+Clearway Energy (NYSE:CWEN) has an annual dividend yield of 4.96%, which is 2 percentage points higher than the utility sector average of 2.95%.
+Clearway Energy's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
+Clearway Energy's dividend has shown consistent growth over the last 10 years.

-Avista's dividend payout ratio of 82.4% indicates that its high dividend yield is sustainable for the long-term.
+Clearway Energy's dividend payout ratio of 4,492.5% indicates that its high dividend yield might not be sustainable for the long-term.

-Utility stocks were down -0.69% in the last day, and up 3.97% over the last week.
-Oklo was the among the top losers in the utilities sector, dropping -9.01% yesterday.
+Utility stocks were up 0.89% in the last day, and up 0.92% over the last week.
+Ge Vernova was the among the top gainers in the utilities sector, gaining 2.63% yesterday.

 What are the most undervalued utility stocks?